 6. Prepare and Gather Documentation:

-Collect all required documents, including a valid passport, current residence permit, proof of continuous residence, language certificates, health and travel insurance, a clean criminal record certificate, and recent passport-sized photographs.
+You have to prepare all necessary papers, such as a valid passport, an actual residence permit, documents that prove your constant residency, certificates of language knowledge, health and travel insurance, a valid criminal record certificate, and recent passport-sized photographs of passport size.

 7. Submit the PR Application: